ironmansoftware/powershell-universal-template/README.md

 # PowerShell Universal Template

 This repository is used for creating PowerShell Universal Templates.
+You can create a new repository based on this one to publish your own templates.

 ## Creating a Template